LL-publications/FluVE-Datahub/Readme.md

 “Data dashboard to support meta-analyses on influenza vaccine effectiveness across regions, influenza seasons, and outcomes.”
 👉 [Read the preprint here: insert DOI]

-We conducted a comprehensive literature review of studies published between 2011 and 2019 that reported on influenza vaccine effectiveness.
+We conducted a comprehensive literature review of studies conducted between 2011 and 2019 that reported on influenza vaccine effectiveness.
 In total, we identified 239 peer-reviewed articles.
 From these, we compiled and curated dashboard-ready datasets in neatly organized Excel files.

 These datasets support stratified analyses by: